syazwanbahrom/Hyperledger-Assesment-2021/RevisedQuestions.md

 2. Email us your repository link.

  ## Points to be noted
-  - Complete Questions 1 & 2 within five (5) business days upon receipt of the assignment.
+  - Complete Questions 1 & 2 within five (3) business days upon receipt of the assignment.
   - Implementation programming language to be in Python or NodeJS (Optional: Typescript).
-  - Total Score 100 marks
-      - Question 1 & 2 = 35 marks each
-      - Question 3 = 30 marks
-      - Passing Score: 60 out of 100 ( with min 20 marks in each of the parts)
   - For any queries reach out to academy@regovtech.com and our team will respond back to you in 24hrs.